datarobot/datarobot-user-models/README.md

 ## What is this repository? <a name="what_is_it"></a>
-This repository contains tools, templates, and information for assembling, debugging, testing, and running your custom inference models and custom tasks with DataRobot.
+This repository contains tools, templates, and information for assembling, debugging, testing, and running your custom inference models, custom tasks and custom notebook environments with DataRobot.

 The [./task_templates](./task_templates)
 and [./model_templates](./model_templates)